 Dentures are made from an acrylic material.
 The technology for creating them has not changed that much in the last 30 years.

 Dentures may need to be redone if there are changes in your mouth over time.
 If poorly fitted, they can be retrofitted to fit correctly.
 Dentures that are supported by 2-4 implants will help a wearer who may have a less than desirable ridge or base for their dentures to adhere.
 Dentures are a replacement for NOT having teeth.
 They are not a replacement for teeth.

 If you have been struggling with missing several teeth and not sure what to do, contact us.
-If you are embarrassed by your missing teeth, make an appointment to come in and talk to us.
+If you are embarrassed by your missing teeth, make an appointment to come in to our office in St. Joseph and talk to us.
 You’ll find that we are easy to talk to and that we are here to help you make decisions about your health that is in alignment with your needs and goals.